 Getting permission to access a student’s account information

 Student Finance Wales cannot discuss any aspect of a student’s account or application with anyone other than the student without their permission.
 This includes parents and partners of students.

 If you need to access a student’s account information the student will need to give us their consent to share information.

-More details about how the student can set this up can found here:
+More details about how the student can set this up can be found here: